jlevy/the-art-of-command-line/README.md

 - Know about the [128K limit](https://wiki.debian.org/CommonErrorMessages/ArgumentListTooLong) on command lines.
 This "Argument list too long" error is common when wildcard matching large numbers of files.
 (When this happens alternatives like `find` and `xargs` may help.)

-- For a basic calculator (and of course access to Python in general), use `python` interpreter.
+- For a basic calculator (and of course access to Python in general), use the `python` interpreter.
 For example,
 ```
 >>> 2+3
 5